Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     In contrast to Ethereum, `accounts` are also deployed on-chain and their corresponding `account` address only exists from that point on.
     You cannot send CCD to an account address (or a smart contract address) before they have been deployed/initialized on the Concordium chain.
-    When a smart contract tries to interact with an address that has not been deployed/initialized yet, the smart contract will revert on the Concordium chain.
+    When a smart contract tries to interact with an address that has not been deployed/initialized yet, the interaction fails.

 .. dropdown::  Can I distinguish between contract and account addresses?